colinbdclark/mfa-thesis/annotated-bibliography.md

 ## Wark, McKenzie. _A Hacker Manifesto_.
 Cambridge: Harvard University Press, 2004.
 Print.

 ## Wark, McKenzie. _Telesthesia_.
 Cambridge: Polity Press, 2012.
 Print.

+## Wegner, Peter.
+"Why Interaction is More Powerful Than Algorithms." _Communications of the ACM_ 40.5 (1997): 80-91.

+## Wing, Jeannette M. "Computational thinking." _Communications of the ACM_ 49.3 (2006): 33-35.

+This article argues for the importance of teaching "computational thinking" skills to children in order to better prepare them for the increasingly critical role that computational systems play in our everyday lives.
+Wing, however, believes uncritically in the idea of computation as an abstractional logic, and as such argues for an essentially imperialist position for computation: "Computational thinking will have become ingrained in everyone’s lives when words like algorithm and precondition are part of everyone’s vocabulary; when nondeterminism and garbage collection take on the meanings used by computer scientists; and when trees are drawn upside down."

+In contrast, my argument rejects this prevailing notion of computation's essential abstraction (drawing on, among other things, Alan Blackwell's "The Abstract is the Enemy" PPIG paper), positioning it (via creative practice) as a physical and material (i.e. concrete) force in the world, which acts on is and is acted on by our own bodies.